nataliaev/imageboard-client/README.md

 ## Features

+- You can see images of the cities with the names and the number of likes they have.
 - You can add new photos to the imageboard.
-- You can add a like to the photo.
+- You can add a like a photo (will add it to your favorites).
 - You need to log in to add or like a photo.
 - You can see your favorite photos on your personal imageboard.